 Even if you are breaking up amicably, you may need a formal agreement to legally end your relationship.
 It’s great if you can come to an amicable agreement about finalising and separating your finances when a relationship breaks down.
 But beware, such agreements may not be worth the paper they are (or are not) written on!
+Here are some of the benefits of family court consent orders.

 The Benefits Of Family Court Consent Orders